How To Properly Perform DFMEA & PFMEA [Examples Included]

 Detection ranking assigns a scale of 1 to 10, where 1 means that failure cannot occur, while 10 stands for almost impossible to detect.

 Detection rank designation – Image source Now, you might be curious: Do I choose prevention control or detection control for my project?
 The answer is that you should always aim to have robust prevention control in a place where possible.
 As explained earlier, prevention control eliminates the cause or mechanism of failure, which has an impact on the occurrence.
 Detection control identifies when failure has occurred but does not prevent it.

 STEP #9: CALCULATE THE RISK PRIORITY NUMBER (RPN)

 The Risk Priority Number is calculated simply by multiplying severity, occurrence, and detection (which were covered in steps #4, #7, and #8 respectively).

 The value you get will be between 1 and 1000 (as all 3 factors are ranked on a scale of 1 to 10).
 The higher the RPN, the higher the risk involved.
-This is where design modifications are considered and also takes us to our next step of determining corrective actions.
+This is where design modifications are considered and take us to our next step in determining corrective actions.

 STEP #10: DETERMINE CORRECTIVE ACTIONS

 A high RPN means that an unchanged design will have numerous risks.
 How do you resolve this?

 A good starting point is to determine what is an acceptable RPN for your organization.